guicamest/GDuplicate-Finder/README.md

 GDuplicateFinder will help you get rid of those duplicates you always wanted to dispose in an easy and friendly way.

-If you feel like contributing, you can always fork this [repo](https://github.com/guicamest/GDuplicate-Finder).
+If you feel like contributing with code, you can always fork this [repo](https://github.com/guicamest/GDuplicate-Finder).
 Gradle will help you configure the Eclipse project for you.
 You can also suggest improvements.

+If you don't feel like coding but want to donate some money, you can do that using [paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=fezuqqg9t6j6y).

 ## Current features